 Nitrogen Generators for Dispensing Draft Beer

-Bars and restaurants that are fed up with moving high pressure cylinders around and their cost may have an alternative.
-Nitrogen generators are a safe, economical source for not only ultra pure nitrogen, they can also maintain your keg quality by providing the appropriate CO2 and nitrogen blends for dispensing nitrogenated beers as well as ales and lagers.
+Bars and restaurants are fed up with moving high-pressure cylinders around, and their cost may have an alternative.
+Nitrogen generators are a safe, economical source for not only ultra-pure nitrogen, but they can also maintain your keg quality by providing the appropriate CO2 and nitrogen blends for dispensing nitrogenated beers as well as ales and lagers.
 What’s not to like – lowering costs while increasing sales.

 A nitrogen generator is a relatively compact machine that encompasses an air compressor that feeds a filter or sieve that separates the nitrogen from the air.
 This 99.8% pure or better nitrogen is then placed in a stationary pressure tank near the generator.
 The generated nitrogen, along with a CO2 source, supplies an onboard McDantim dual gas blender.
 The blends are normally 25% CO2 / 75% nitrogen for nitrogenated beers such as Guinness and 60% CO2 / 40% nitrogen for most ales and lagers.
 Custom blends are obtainable.
 The nitrogen can also be used for dispensing wine systems as well.